vippsas/vipps-psp-api/README.md

 # Vipps PSP API

 Settlements for Payment Service Provider (PSP) integrations are handled by the PSP, but you can use the Vipps PSP API to initiate PSP payments, get details about PSP payments, or update their status.
-In addition, you can use the PSP Signup API to get information about merchant sale units or create new sale units.
+In addition, you can use the PSP Signup API to get information about merchant sales units or create new sales units.

 **Note**: If you are interested in this API, we highly recommend you get in touch with Vipps using the following [form](https://www.vipps.no/developer/bli-partner/psp-partner/) before starting working on your implementation.